 Additionally, humid air can give bacteria, dust mites, and mold a perfect place to thrive, increasing the suffering of those with indoor allergies.
 Older adults and young children can be especially susceptible to summer heat since their bodies have a harder time regulating body temperature and fighting off indoor allergens.

-Rising Heat in Portland
+Rising Heat in Portland, OR

 For the last 20 years, more and more homeowners in Portland are finding that air conditioning is a necessity as sporadic summer heatwaves become more commonplace.
 The area’s summer temperatures have shifted to higher daytime and nighttime temperatures making it harder for people to find relief overnight.
 Rather than sweat and wilt, it pays to be ready for the regular record-setting heat waves that seem to come every summer.